-In this bartender CV example, Olivia Harrison is a Birmingham-based college graduate with relevant volunteer experience in retail and customer service.
+In this bartender CV sample, Olivia Harrison is a Birmingham-based college graduate with relevant volunteer experience in retail and customer service.
 She has no paid work experience in the hospitality industry but has completed a catering and hospitality course and a cocktail master class.
 Olivia has skills and interests related to bar work and is searching for a new position as a bartender at a professional establishment.

 When constructing your job-specific CV, there are preferred and optional sections that you must add.
 In this section, we advise you on what beneficial details and information to include for your bar work role.
 Learn more about the industry by taking a look at our hospitality CV example.

 When writing your job-specific CV, less is more.
 Recruiters don’t have the time to read all CVs thoroughly, so make yours as tailored to the role as possible.

 Refer to our simple CV example for some more tips on the key elements that are essential for your CV.

 Your personal profile, also known as a profile summary, is the first section that will catch the eye of the recruiter and is a brief professional statement that should evolve to reflect your current aspirations and goals.
 Your profile summary should be personable, unique, and eye-catching.

 When writing a compelling personal profile on a CV, we advise you to be accurate, informative, and relevant.
 This section of your career goal should be different for every job, even if you have little work experience.
 Instead, demonstrate your transferable skills and career interests and goals relevant to a bartender role.
 Keep in mind that CV sections have different naming conventions; learn more about it by reading our blog on how to write an effective personal profile for your CV.